 - Integrated graphics could have been helpful

-AMD Ryzen 5 1600X gained a lot of popularity among gamers due to its low price and strong performance.
-Apart from the number of cores, the processor is similar to the higher-end Ryzen 7 1800X and features same core clocks and cache size.
-The X-variant of the processor, unfortunately, does not come with the AMD cooler, which is why you should consider buying at least a cooler with 150-watts of TDP.
+AMD Ryzen 5 1600X has gained a lot of popularity among gamers due to its extremely low price and strong performance.
+We have not included the Ryzen 5 3600 because the performance-gap in these two processors is not worth the price and this processor seems a great choice for budget users.
+Apart from the number of cores, the processor is similar to the higher-end Ryzen 7 1800X and features the same core clocks and cache size.
+The X-variant of the processor, unfortunately, does not come with the AMD cooler, which is why you should consider buying at least a cooler with 150 Watts of TDP.

 The thermal performance of the processor is quite impressive and with a 240 mm AIO cooler, the processor achieved 4.0 GHz on all cores staying in the 70s.
 This processor is definitely not suitable for high-refresh-rate gaming but if you own a 4K display, it can surprisingly push 60 FPS in any game at the maximum settings possible.